eonu/sequentia/README.md

 ## Introduction

-Temporal sequences are sequences of observations that occur over time.
-Changing patterns over time naturally provide many interesting opportunities and challenges for machine learning.
+Sequential data is one of the most commonly observed forms of data.
+These can range from time series (sequences of observations occurring through time) to non-temporal sequences such as DNA nucleotides.
+Time series such as audio signals and stock prices are often of particular interest as changing patterns over time naturally provide many interesting opportunities and challenges for machine learning.

-This library specifically aims to tackle classification problems for isolated temporal sequences by creating an interface to a number of classification algorithms.
+This library specifically aims to tackle classification problems for isolated sequences by creating an interface to a number of classification algorithms.

 Despite these types of sequences sounding very specific, you probably observe some of them on a regular basis!

-**Some examples of classification problems for isolated temporal sequences include classifying**:
+**Some examples of classification problems for isolated sequences include classifying**:

-- word utterances in speech audio signals,
+- a word utterance by its speech audio signal,
-- hand-written characters according to their pen-tip trajectories,
+- a hand-written character according to its pen-tip trajectory,
-- hand or head gestures in a video or motion-capture recording.
+- a hand or head gesture in a video or motion-capture recording.

 ## Features

-Sequentia offers the use of multivariate observation sequences with varying durations in conjunction with the following algorithms and methods:
+Sequentia offers the use of multivariate observation sequences with varying durations using the following methods:

 ### Classification algorithms

-- [x] Hidden Markov Models (via [Pomegranate](https://github.com/jmschrei/pomegranate) [[1]](#references))
+- [x] Hidden Markov Models (via [Pomegranate](https://github.com/jmschrei/pomegranate) [[1]](#references))<br/><em>Learning with the Baum-Welch algorithm <a href="#references">[2]</a></em>
   - [x] Multivariate Gaussian emissions
   - [x] Gaussian Mixture Model emissions (full and diagonal covariances)
   - [x] Left-right and ergodic topologies
-- [x] Approximate Dynamic Time Warping k-Nearest Neighbors (implemented with [FastDTW](https://github.com/slaypni/fastdtw) [[2]](#references))
+- [x] Approximate Dynamic Time Warping k-Nearest Neighbors (implemented with [FastDTW](https://github.com/slaypni/fastdtw) [[3]](#references))
   - [x] Custom distance-weighted predictions
   - [x] Multi-processed predictions
-- [ ] Long Short-Term Memory Networks (_soon!_)

 <p align="center">
   <img src="https://i.ibb.co/jVD2S4b/classifier.png" width="60%"/><br/>